MicrosoftDocs/azure-ai-docs/articles/ai-services/document-intelligence/studio-overview.md

 ### When to use [AI Foundry](https://ai.azure.com/explore/aiservices/vision)

 Start with the new Azure AI Foundry and try any of the prebuilt document models from `2024-02-29-preview` version including general extraction models like Read or Layout.
-If you want to build and test a new [Document Field Extraction](https://ai.azure.com/explore/aiservices/vision/document/extraction) model, try our generative AI model, only available in the new AI Foundry.

 ## Learn more about Document Intelligence Studio